 Coopers Rock (peak foliage: late September–early October)

 Coopers Rock State Forest claims to be the best place to see fall colors in northern West Virginia.
-The nature preserve, located about 13 mi (21 km) northeast of Morgantown, is a wonderful place for hiking, biking, and camping, especially in the fall.
+The nature preserve, located about 13 mi (21 km) northeast of Morgantown, is a wonderful place for hiking, climbing, biking, and camping, especially in fall.
 While roaming the park's 50 mi (80 km) of trails, you'll discover sandstone cliffs above the Cheat River Gorge, historical sites, canyon overlooks, and picnic shelters—all blanketed with vivid foliage.

 Davis (peak foliage: late September–early October)

-A small mountain town of Davis is located along the Blackwater River in the Allegheny Mountains of Tucker County.
+The small mountain town of Davis is located along the Blackwater River in the Allegheny Mountains of Tucker County.
 Davis is literally wrapped by scenic areas, equally worth visiting for the fall colors.
 Blackwater Falls State Park is the nearest location, only about 3 mi (5 km) southwest of the town.
 Plan your itinerary so that it includes such iconic features as Blackwater Falls, Elakala Falls, Lindy Point, and Pendleton Point Overlook.

-Second of all, visit the picturesque Canaan Valley, situated 4 mi (6 km) northeast of the town.
+Visit the picturesque Canaan Valley, situated 4 mi (6 km) northeast of the town.
 The area is mesmerizing, with kaleidoscopic canvas stretching all over the mountainsides, river valleys, and country roads.

 Another scenic spot is Dolly Sods Wilderness, the gem of the Monongahela National Forest.
 The place is set some 20 mi (33 km) southeast of Davis.
 Leaf peepers love the area for its brilliant hardwood foliage and vibrant blueberry bushes.